Azure/azure-sdk-tools/tools/test-proxy/documentation/asset-sync/README.md

 ### A note about using on Windows + WSL

 When using a Windows machine, it is technically possible to invoke tests from WSL against a windows clone.
 That path would appear under `/mnt/c/path/to/your/repo`.
 This is _not_ a supported scenario, as the `test-proxy` shells out to git for the push/restore actions.
-Running a `git restore` from _linux_ against a repo that was cloned down using a _windows_ git client can have unexpected results.
+Running a `git push/pull` from _linux_ against a repo that was cloned down using a _windows_ git client can have unexpected results.
 Better to avoid the situation entirely and use an entirely separate clone for work on WSL.

 ## test-proxy CLI commands